 Five Reasons to Consider Homeschool Co-Ops

 The concept of homeschool “co-ops” is to “cooperate” with one or more families to share any part of the homeschool educational process.
-They can be as simple as two families meeting together, or large and organized — and even publicly […]
+They can be as simple as two families meeting together, or large and organized — and even publicly funded.
+When I was homeschooled in the late 1980s, there […]

 Friday Flashback: Projects, lapbooks & more!

 In my life this week… it was non-stop action at the Gotcher household!
-A week ago today, I was driving down to Colorado Springs for a last-minute trip to see some dear friends from Durango who were in town for […]
+A week ago today, I was driving down to Colorado Springs for a last-minute trip to see some dear friends from Durango who were in town for their daughters’ dance competition.
+We turned around and went back […]

 Tuesday’s Tip: Host a Moms Resources Swap

 Last night my local homeschool group dedicated a portion of our monthly meeting to a “resources swap.”
-Similar to a curriculum/book swap or clothing swap, the idea was for moms to bring one or more favorite resources to share with […]
+Similar to a curriculum/book swap or clothing swap, the idea was for moms to bring one or more favorite resources to share with the rest of the group — from local contacts and […]

 What’s Working: Group presentation days

 Back when my mom began homeschooling, I was the eldest child and a junior in high school with lots of prior experience in public speaking.
-I was in drama club in middle school, in student government in high school, and […]
+I was in the drama club in middle school, in the student government in high school, and even a part of the cheerleading squad for […]